AfroUSApl/iocage-plugin-piwigo/README.md

 Tip 2.
 Please set your own date/time location in PHP.INI, as for this installation I have chosen Europe/London ;)

+To install Piwigo plugin manually from the internet:

+> iocage fetch -P piwigo -g https://github.com/AfroUSApl/iocage-plugin-piwigo ip4_addr="interface|IPaddress"

+where *interface* is the name of the active network interface and *IP address* is the desired IP address for the plugin.
+For example, ip4_addr="igb0|192.168.0.91"

 ## Some of the post installation settings I have tuned for Piwigo:
 <h6> PHP